Contact customer service blood value test

 1.2 How old do you have to be to order a test?

-As of 18 years of age, anyone may take an examination at Blood Value Testing.
-For children under 18 please consult by phone (085 - 065 37 47) or by mail ([email protected])
+From the age of 18, anyone may take an examination at Blood Values Test.
+For children younger than 18 please consult us by phone (085 - 065 37 47) or by email ([email protected])

 1.3 Can I order more than one at a time?